Surfing the Web at Work

 "Depending on the level of freedom allowed in a company or the type of employer, electronic surveillance of employees may not be desirable.
 Companies that employ new college grads, who have absolutely blurred lines, and are online all day, are an example.

-On days like Cyber Monday, Black Friday, the NCAA championships, and other popular events, employers might be tempted to overreact to employees shopping and watching games online.
-And, employees may feel as if they need to sneak and cheat to do their internet activities.
+On big online shopping days like Cyber Monday or Prime Day, big sporting occasions like the NCAA championships' March Madness, and other popular events, employers might be tempted to overreact.
+Employees may feel as if they need to sneak and cheat to do their internet activities.
 But, a healthy balance benefits all parties.

-Employers may want to think twice about developing and implementing policies that forbid all personal online computer use during the work day with employees who are still answering emails at 8 p.m. at night.
+Employers may want to think twice about developing and implementing policies that forbid all personal online computer use during the workday when employees are still answering emails after hours.

-Employees must also practice reasonable internet use for personal shopping and the like at work.
+Employees must also practice reasonable internet use.
 Few employers will quibble over a few minutes to place an order, but many deservedly object to an employee comparing prices online for half the workday.
+IT departments, meanwhile, have legitimate concerns about how streaming slows down company systems.

 Know your employer's policies about the internet and email use.
-Because the percentage of employers monitoring computer behavior is rising every year, what you don't know or pay attention to could hurt your standing with your employer.
+What you don't know or pay attention to could hurt your standing with your employer.

 Alternatives to Employee Monitoring